pgenergy/docs/src/content/docs/web_api/endpoints.md

 ---
 title: API Endpoints
-description: Detailed documentation for all API endpoints with request/response structures and error handling.
+description: Detailed documentation of all API endpoints with request/response structures and error handling.
 ---

 ## Sensor Endpoints